things-to-do

 Here's how Heidi and I would spend a day in Marbella, from morning to night.
 This itinerary balances culture, beaches, and the famous Puerto Banus experience.

-Spend 1.5-2 hours wandering the whitewashed streets.
+10:00am Spend 1.5 to 2 hours wandering the whitewashed streets.
 Visit Plaza de los Naranjos, peek into Iglesia de la Encarnacion, and walk the ancient Murallas del Castillo.
 Allow time to get lost in the narrow alleys.

-Hit the beach closest to the Old Town.
-Rent a sunbed, swim in the Mediterranean, or just relax.
+12:30pm Hit Playa de la Venus, the beach closest to the Old Town.
+Rent a sunbed, swim in the Mediterranean, or just sit.
 The chiringuitos here serve excellent fried fish and cold beer.

-Head to Rooftop Bar Belvue at Amare Marbella Beach Hotel for 360-degree views as the sky turns pink and orange.
+6:00pm Head to Rooftop Bar Belvue at Amare Marbella Beach Hotel for sunset views.
 Or stay in Puerto Banus for cocktails at Sinatra Bar.
+For more ideas, see our guide to sunset spots in Marbella.

-If you're staying late, Puerto Banus has clubs like Olivia Valere and La Suite.
-Otherwise, the drive back to Malaga takes 45 minutes and is beautiful under the stars.
+10:30pm If you're staying late, Puerto Banus has clubs like Olivia Valere and La Suite.
+Otherwise, the drive back to Malaga takes 45 minutes.

 Local tip